-The USACE continues to conduct NEPA scoping and has initiated agency coordination under the FWCA, ESA, MSA, Clean Water Act, and CZMA.
+The USACE completed NEPA scoping and agency coordination under FWCA, ESA, MSA, CWA, and CZMA.
 The USACE invited Federal agencies with relevant expertise or jurisdiction by law to be Cooperating Agencies under NEPA.
-FAA is a formal cooperating agency for this project.
+FAA declined as a formal cooperating agency for this project.
 The environmental lead has coordinated with the national and local NMFS office, as appropriate.
 Most of the habitat that might be affected by the study alternatives is expected to fall under ESA, CWA, or CZMA requirements.
 However, the study team is coordinating with the agencies to identify appropriate ways to quantify impacts to environmental resources in the study area.

-Consistent with the requirements of NEPA the draft IFR/EA will be circulated for a 30day public review.
-Copies of the draft document will be distributed to a variety of individuals and organizations, requesting their comments on the project.
-The distribution list for the Draft Feasibility Report/EA includes all project stakeholders identified to date.
-This list includes federal, state, and local agencies; elected officials; community groups and organizations; adjacent landowners; libraries; and the news media.
+Consistent with the requirements of NEPA the draft IFREA was circulated for a 30-day public review.
+Copies of the draft document were distributed to a variety of individuals and organizations, requesting their comments on the project.
+The distribution list for the Draft IFREA included all project stakeholders identified at the time of release; this list included federal, state, and local agencies, elected officials, community groups and organizations, adjacent landowners, and the news media.
 The complete distribution list is provided in Appendix A-5 Public Outreach.